MichaelCade/90DaysOfDevOps/Days/day04.md

 ### Target areas

-Agile focuses on software development more than on deployment and maintenance.
+Agile focuses more on software development than deployment and maintenance.
 DevOps focuses on software development as well but its values and tools also cover deployment and post-release stages like monitoring, high availability, security and data protection.

 ### Documentation